 How many days do I need for a Colorado road trip?

-If you want to hit all of the stops recommended in this guide, plan no less than 2 weeks for your Colorado road trip.
+5 days is not a lot of time to see Colorado.
+If you plan 5-day Colorado road trip itinerary, I recommend to focus on a specific area like the I-70 corridor, Southwest Colorado, or Front Range.
 Two weeks is a perfect amount of time to see some of the most beautiful places in Colorado without rushing, and enjoy Colorado’s hiking.

 Why plan you Colorado Road trip for summer?

-Some of the best drives in Colorado like Independence Pass and One Million Dollar Highway, are also closed in winter, so you will miss out on these gems.
-After Memorial Day, the snow is gone at lower elevations, but it remains high in the mountains.
+Some of the best drives in Colorado like Independence Pass and One Million Dollar Highway, are closed in winter, so you will miss out on these gems.
+After Memorial Day, the snow is gone at lower elevations, but it remains higher up in the mountains.
 If you want to hike, plan your itinerary after mid-June.

 How to spend 3 days in Colorado?

 If you have three days in Colorado, choose a specific part to avoid stretching yourself too thin.
-For example, you can spend three days in the Denver area, visit Boulder, and take a guided tour of the Rocky Mountain National Park, to make the most out of your trip.
+You can spend three days in the Denver area, visit Boulder, and take a guided tour of the Rocky Mountain National Park, to make the most out of your trip.

 How to spend 7 days in Colorado?